 Point/Counterpoint, Methods for Policy Analysis, Professional Practice, and Policy Retrospectives

 Submissions to Point/Counterpoint include short, invited articles that present debates between leading scholars, researchers, practitioners, and policy makers on timely topics that are important for professionals in the public policy and management fields.
 The Methods for Policy Analysis section includes articles involving methodological innovations and advice for public affairs researchers.
 Submissions to Professional Practice are short articles that analyze or present ideas about excellent professional practice in policy analysis.
 The Policy Retrospectives section publishes articles that review and synthesize important areas of policy, research or methodology.
 The journal will also entertain review articles on research methods (from data collection to analysis).
+Please contact the Associate Editor for consideration.

 Heather E. Campbell